 Creative Common’s public domain tools, such as CC0, all meet the Open Definition as well because they have no restrictions on use, reuse, and redistribution.”

-The University of Edinburgh has an OER policy, which outlines the institutional position on supporting and encouraging the creation, use, and sharing of it’s teaching materials as OERs and provides guidelines for practice in learning and teaching.
-You can read the full policy document here:
+The University of Edinburgh has an OER policy, which outlines the institutional position on supporting and encouraging the creation, use, and sharing of its teaching materials as OERs and provides guidelines for practice in learning and teaching.
+You can read the full policy document (updated in 2021) here:

 How to complete Thing 12